I would like to purchase 2-3 amazon puffers Russell

-The Golden Tinfoil Barb is not an aggressive species, however they will eat small fish if they have the opportunity.
-Slow moving and shyer fish are not recommended as tankmates because the constant movements of this fish can stress them.
-The best tankmates are those of similar size and energy such as other cyprinids, characins and catfish.
-Also these are one of the few fishes that can be kept with cichlids.
+The Golden Tinfoil Barb is not an aggressive species, but they will eat small fish if they have the opportunity.
+Slow-moving and shy fish are not good tankmates because the constant movements of this barb can stress them.
+Better tankmates are those of similar size and energy, such as other cyprinids, characins, and catfish.
+The Golden Tinfoil Barb is also one of the few fishes that can be kept with cichlids.

-In nature the Tinfoil Barbs can be found swimming in large schools.
-In the home aquarium they will do best if kept with some of their own kind.
-If kept singly or in smaller groups they may become aggressive or overly shy, and fail to thrive.
-Groups of five or more will help to keep them happy.
+In nature, Tinfoil Barbs can be found swimming in large schools.
+In the home aquarium, they will do best if kept with at least 5 of their own kind.
+If kept singly or in smaller groups, they may become aggressive or overly shy and fail to thrive.

 Same species - conspecifics: Yes - They do best kept in groups of 5 or more.

 Peaceful fish (): Safe - Due to its large size, smaller fish are at risk of being eaten.

 Semi-Aggressive (): Monitor - It is sturdy enough to be kept with some cichlids and semi-aggressive fish.

 Slow Swimmers & Eaters (): Monitor - They may stress less active fish.